FLARE: Fully Integration of Vision-Language Representations for Deep Cross-Modal Understanding: Key Parameters Ablation Studies

-In this section, we conduct additional ablation experiments to further validate the effectiveness and generalization ability of our proposed model.
-We also perform deeper investigations into our design choices.
-Unless otherwise specified, we evaluated two configurations throughout the following experiments: Vicuna 7B + Clip and LLaMA3 8B + Clip.
+In this section, we conduct additional ablation experiments to perform deeper investigations into our design choices.
+For quick validation, we adopt relatively smaller model configurations: Vicuna 7B + CLIP and LLaMA3 8B + CLIP.